emilyjspencer/emilyjspencer/README.md

 * Git
 * SQL
 * EQ and growth mindset, meditation - run by the wonderful Chief Joy Officer at Makers (Dana Svoboda).
 Having a growth mindset is KEY in tech and especially in development.
-* Heavily project-based work (during the week and weekends) as opposed to lessons (FDM).
+* Heavily project-based work (during the week and weekends).
 Hands-on learning is the best way to learn to code.
+* Post graduation, acted as a mentor to several students in 2020 who were going through the bootcamp

 **FDM**
-* 12 weeks (Somewhat intensive) training, with assessments at the end of each week
+* 12 weeks (Somewhat intensive) training, predominantly lectures with assessments at the end of each week
 * Java, Python (3 weeks of pure Java - of increasing complexity - high quality teaching by Nick Lawton (Java) and Ian Barbour(Python) )
 * Spring, Spring Boot,
 * Business Writing, Presentation skills